Dear T.S.P. Reader,

 If you don’t want your family members dating someone other than white, you’re a white supremacist.

 Fox news is a white supremacist media platform whose sole job is to present anti-black rhetoric on a 24/7 loop to justify the white supremacist perception of black people of its viewers, in order to influence their political choices, based off that perception.
-That is the only reason it exist.
+That is the only reason it exists.

 I use that term because too much suffering is to blame for it to get let off the hook.
 Because I care about the human race, I have to be honest and call it for what it is.
 I can’t say I love humanity if I’m not honest about the true root of so much agony and persecution, and I can’t say I love humanity if I’m not honest about what exactly it will take to dismantle it.